liamstatham/100-days-of-code/log.md

     - Added Xunit unit testing and 2 simple file name tests to my project
     - Took a while to figure out, but it's all learning at the end of the day!

+### Day 61: March 02, Tuesday

+**Today's progress**:
+  - More unit testing and Refactoring
+  - Tomorrow, should break creating headings in csv file into a new method and create tests for it
+  - Enjoying going over my code and making it more safe!

 Liam Statham